bskinn/bskinn.github.io/_drafts/Custom-Execs-Shortcuts.md

 these sorts of helpers---the only option was to use batch files.
-One alternative might have been to switch to PowerShell, but ``cmd`` was working well enough for me and I had no real desire to take the time to learn a completely new (and apparently *crushingly verbose*) syntax.
+One alternative might have been to switch to PowerShell, but ``cmd`` was working well enough for me and I had no real desire to take the time to learn a completely new (and from what I could tell *crushingly verbose*) syntax.

 So, my approach for this has always been to add a per-user ``bin`` directory and put it on ``%PATH%``, in a fashion directly analogous to the above approach